IMQS/migrations/README.md

 ### Linux
 For Linux, there is a wrapper script that invokes `dbatool`'s migration generator:

-    # generate-migration <title> <database>
-    # For example:
+Pull the docker image to fetch it for the first time, or update it:

+    docker pull imqs/dbatool:master

+Invoke the generator, passing it `title database`, for example:

     ./generate-migration add-hydrojet main

-The above example will generate a new migration for the database called `main`, using a dockerized version of dbatool.
+The above example will generate a new migration called 'add-hydrojet' for the database called `main`, using a dockerized version of dbatool.

 ### Windows
 The helper script won't work on Windows, but you can achieve the same thing using `dbatool`: